First-Year Learning Communities: Social Sciences

 FLC Course Overview

 By joining a FLC, you will have the opportunity to connect with a small group of students in regular FLC sessions and core first-year courses.
-Students in the Social Sciences FLC will meet at a welcome session during the first week of classes and then every other week starting September 18, 2023.
+Students in the Social Sciences FLC will meet at a welcome session during the second week of classes and then every week starting September 15, 2025.

 In addition to your FLC sessions, you will select two of the following Social Sciences courses (or combination of courses) on your FLC application: